fengjixuchui/LPC-2/README.md

 LPC
 ===

-a windows local procedure call library based on protobuf
+LPC is a windows local procedure call library based on protobuf.

 USAGE
 ---